 Overall Rank: Not recommended

-Customer complaints about higher prices, at least half a dozen law suits, the pyramid scheme style commission structure and the fact that 90% of all associates make less than $28 per month are just a few of things we’ll look at in this Viridian Energy review.
+Customer complaints about high prices, half a dozen lawsuits, the pyramid scheme style commission structure and the fact 90% of associates make less than $28/month are just a few of things you need to know before deciding whether or not to join.

 As a multi-level marketing (MLM) company, they give independent associates the opportunity and structure to make money by promoting cheaper energy rates for electricity from greener, more eco-friendly energy sources like wind and solar power.